timobanaszak/hdm-chatbot-testinstanz/README.md

     "googleSheetURL": ""
 }
 ```
-4. Fill the corresponding information in `config.json`
-5. `dfEditIntentURL`: Simply log into dialogflow and edit an existing intent.
+4. `dfEditIntentURL`: Simply log into dialogflow and edit an existing intent.
 The URL will look something like the following: `https://dialogflow.cloud.google.com/#/agent/{AGENTID}/editIntent/`.
 Remove the id of the intent at the end of the URL
-6. `dfTrainingURL`: Simply log into dialogflow and open the training.
+5. `dfTrainingURL`: Simply log into dialogflow and open the training.
 Copy and paste the URL.
-7. `dfWebdemoUrl`: Open the dialogflow web demo (Login Dialogflow > Integrations > Webdemo), send a request and check for the URL in the Network Tab of your browser.
-Copy the URL and paste it in here.
+6. `dfWebdemoUrl`: Open the dialogflow web demo (Login Dialogflow > Integrations > Webdemo), send a request and check for the URL in the Network Tab of your browser.
+Copy the URL and paste it in here. *I guess this should be replaced with an actual cloud console url?*
-8. Create a public URL for your Google Sheet, as described here: https://github.com/jsoma/tabletop#1-publishing-your-google-sheet
+7. Create a public URL for your Google Sheet, as described here: https://github.com/jsoma/tabletop#1-publishing-your-google-sheet
+8. Fill the corresponding information in `config.json`
+9. Run `yarn start` for development / testing
+10. Run `yarn build` and deploy :)
 ## Development

 ### `yarn install`